-The easiest way to obtain a customs bond is through a customs broker or an international freight forwarder.
-However, if you import goods subject to FDA’s requirements and regulations, you must need to register your importer information on the FDA website, in such situation, you must purchase a customs bond to prove that you have the qualification needed to import those goods.
-If you use a freight forwarder, the U.S customs will not accept the forwarder’s identify for the imports.
+When you import goods subject to FDA’s requirements and regulations, you need to register your importer information on the FDA website.
+In such a situation, US customs won’t accept the forwarder’s identity for the imports.
+Thus, you’d better purchase a customs bond from a customs broker to prove that you have the qualification to import those goods.

 If you want to clear the goods under the name of your own company, you must purchase a customs bond through a surety agency licensed by the U.S Treasury Department.
 If you use the customs broker to clear your goods through CBP, then the broker’s bond can be used.
 For a list of licensed customs brokers, check at the port of entry.

-There are several situations when there is no need to pay for the import tax.
+There are several situations when there is no need to pay the import tax.
 They are: